 proof of loss.
 The insurer then “demanded an appraisal to determine whether the

-roof damage was caused wind (a covered cause) or wear and tear (an uncovered
+roof damage was caused by wind (a covered cause) or wear and tear (an uncovered

 cause).”
 Id.
 After the insureds filed suit, the insurer moved to compel appraisal.